EURECA

 Description:

-In 2022, the city developed its Climate Change Adaptation Plan for Zaragoza 2030 (#PACCZ) as part of the commitments undertaken by the City Council of Zaragoza within the European Covenant of Mayors for Climate and Energy.
-The Climate Change Adaptation Plan for Zaragoza (PACCZ) 2030, approved by the Government of Zaragoza on April 13, 2023, establishes the framework for climate change adaptation action in the city.
-The plan will enable the city to be better prepared to address the consequences of cli-mate change and reduce its impact on health, the economy, and the environment.
+In 2022, Zaragoza initiated the development of its Climate Change Adaptation Plan for Zaragoza 2030 (#PACCZ) as part of its commitments under the European Covenant of Mayors for Climate and Energy.
+Officially endorsed by the Government of Zaragoza on April 13, 2023, the Climate Change Adaptation Plan for Zaragoza (PACCZ) 2030 establishes a comprehensive framework for addressing climate change impacts within the city.
+This strategic plan aims to enhance Zaragoza's resilience to climate-related challenges and mitigate their adverse effects on public health, the economy, and the environment.

-The response to climate change requires the implementation of measures along two lines:
+The response to climate change encompasses two primary approaches:

 1. Human Health